cristicares/project1-shoe-store-inventory/README.md

 # Shoe Store Inventory App

 This application was built based on the instructions presented below to be evaluated.
 The app allows you to have a list of shoes where you can see the details of each one, where you will find information such as name, brand, size and a brief description.
-You can also add new items to the general list with the above data
+You can also add new items to the general list with the above data.

 ## Getting Started